 Students for Sensible Drug Policy (SSDP) is the only international network of students dedicated to ending the war on drugs.
 At its heart, SSDP is a grassroots organization, led by a student-run Board of Directors.
 We create change by bringing young people together and creating safe spaces for students of all political and ideological stripes to have honest conversations about drugs and drug policy.
 We create change by providing a platform where members collaborate, communicate, share resources with, and coach each other to generate policy change, deliver honest drug education, and promote harm reduction.
 Founded in 1998, SSDP is comprised of thousands of members at hundreds of campuses in countries around the globe.

-Students for Sensible Drug Policy is an international grassroots network of students who are concerned about the impact of drug abuse on our communities, but who also know that the “War on Drugs” is failing our generation and our society.
+Students for Sensible Drug Policy is an international grassroots network of students who are concerned about the impact of drug misuse on our communities, but who also know that the “War on Drugs” is failing our generation and our society.

 SSDP mobilizes and empowers young people to participate in the political process, pushing for sensible policies to achieve a safer and more just future.
 SSDP does this while fighting back against counterproductive policies – in particular, those that directly harm students and youth.